FelDev/felixparadis.com-v3/content/posts/batch-convert-avif.md

 AV1 reached version 1.0.0 🎉 .avif is even more impressive than .webp compression-wise and it's gaining browser support fast.
 So let's get converting!

 The easiest way to convert an image to .avif is to use [squoosh.app](https://squoosh.app/), but it only processes one image at a time.
 I've read a tweet about batch conversion being on their roadmap (Ping me if you notice that!), but until then, we're going to rely on an awesome open-source cli tool: [Colorist](https://joedrago.github.io/colorist/).

+---
+**UPDATE:** Squoosh still doesn't support batch conversion, but [avif.io](https://avif.io/) does.
+The method described in this post is still more powerful in terms of customizability and probably gives better performance too since it's not browser-based, but avif.io is definitely worth looking at anyway.

+---

 I'm working on a mac, so you might have to adjust a little if you're on Linux and probably a bit more if you're on Windows.
 But Colorist is available to all.
 Also, I'm using [ZSH](https://ohmyz.sh/) as a shell.